Ocean deoxygenation: Role of climate change

-Melting of gas hydrates in bottom layers of water may result in the release of more methane from sediments and subsequent consumption of oxygen by aerobic respiration of methane to carbon dioxide.
+Melting of gas hydrates in the bottom layers of water may result in the release of more methane from sediments and subsequent consumption of oxygen by aerobic respiration of methane to carbon dioxide.
 Another effect of climate change on oceans that causes ocean deoxygenation is circulation changes.
-As the ocean warms from the surface, stratification is expected to increase, which shows a tendency for slowing down ocean circulation, which then increases ocean deoxygenation.
+As the ocean warms from the surface, stratification is expected to increase, slowing ocean circulation and further deoxygenating the ocean.

 Estimates for the future

 The results from mathematical models show that global ocean oxygen loss rates will continue to accelerate up to 125 T mol year^{−1} by 2100 due to persistent warming, a reduction in ventilation of deeper waters, increased biological oxygen demand, and the associated expansion of OMZs into shallower areas.

 Variations

 Expanding oxygen minimum zones (OMZ)

 Several areas of the open ocean have naturally low oxygen concentration due to biological oxygen consumption that cannot be supported by the rate of oxygen input to the area from physical transport, air-sea mixing, or photosynthesis.
 These areas are called oxygen minimum zones (OMZs), and there is a wide variety of open ocean systems that experience these naturally low oxygen conditions, such as upwelling zones, deep basins of enclosed seas, and the cores of some mode-water eddies.

 Ocean deoxygenation has led to suboxic, hypoxic, and anoxic conditions in both coastal waters and the open ocean.
 Since 1950, more than 500 sites in coastal waters have reported oxygen concentrations below 2 mg liter^{−1}, which is generally accepted as the threshold of hypoxic conditions.

 The extent of OMZs has expanded in tropical oceans during the past half century.

 Oxygen-poor waters of coastal and open ocean systems have largely been studied in isolation of each other, with researchers focusing on eutrophication-induced hypoxia in coastal waters and naturally occurring (without apparent direct input of anthropogenic nutrients) open ocean OMZs.
 However, coastal and open ocean oxygen-poor waters are highly interconnected and therefore both have seen an increase in the intensity, spatial extent, and temporal extent of deoxygenated conditions.

 Drivers of hypoxia and ocean acidification intensification in upwelling shelf systems.
 Equatorward winds drive the upwelling of low dissolved oxygen (DO), high nutrient, and high dissolved inorganic carbon (DIC) water from above the oxygen minimum zone.
 Cross-shelf gradients in productivity and bottom water residence times drive the strength of DO (DIC) decrease (increase) as water transits across a productive continental shelf.

 The spatial extent of deoxygenated conditions can vary widely.
 In coastal waters, regions with deoxygenated conditions can extend from less than one to many thousands of square kilometers.
 Open ocean OMZs exist in all ocean basins and have similar variation in spatial extent; an estimated 8% of global ocean volume is within OMZs.
 The largest OMZ is in the eastern tropical north Pacific and comprises 41% of this global volume, and the smallest OMZ is found in the eastern tropical North Atlantic and makes up only 5% of the global OMZ volume.